Ulmus 'Nanguen': Cultivation

 The cultivar is now being widely planted in cities, notably Paris, and rural areas of France.
 Sales in France rose to almost 30,000 per annum in 2022.

 was introduced to the UK by the Hampshire & Isle of Wight Branch, Butterfly Conservation, in 2001, as part of its assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak.
 The plants were donated by SAPHO (Syndicate for the improvement of ornamental horticultural plants) ahead of its release to commerce.
 In trials in southern England, the tree has proven very hardy, tolerant of sea winds, summer droughts, and ground waterlogged during winter. is cold hardy, and has survived winter temperatures as low as −30° C in Sweden.

 Two lines of ten stand at Wrest Park, Bedfordshire.
 Among urban introductions in the UK are three specimens, planted in 2014, at the west end of Broad Walk, Christ Church Meadow, Oxford, and three in Princes Street Gardens, Edinburgh.

+Specimens of the cultivar have been planted in the Netherlands, notably among the line of 140 elms on the ‘s-Gravelandsevaartweg, Loosdrecht (ten trees near the northern end, south of the 'Columella', planted 2014), part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.

 was introduced to North America in 2010, with the supply of two small specimens to the USDA, Washington, D.C., released from quarantine in 2013. is not known to have been introduced to Australasia.

 Increasing by softwood cuttings is relatively straightforward, however these lose their viability as the donor trees mature.
 Several French nurseries resorted to grafting onto 'Sapporo Autumn Gold' rootstocks, but this practice ended in 2022.